VirgilSecurity/virgil-iotkit/README.md

 After these steps you can clone Git repository and use `build-for-qt.sh` script.

 <div id='qt-integration'/>

+### Ready Linux packets
+IoTKit also contains ready-made (pre-compiled) packets for Linux OS, that can be installed using an OS package manager.
+- `virgil-iot-sdk-tools` - a set of tools [mentioned above](#iot-dev-tools) for secure device lifecycle management
+- `virgil-iot-sdk-snapd` - a local web utility which allows you to obtain information and statistics from your IoT devices.
+Virgil SnapD interacts with Virgil SNAP protocol, which operates directly with your IoT devices.
+Read more [here](/tools/virgil-snapd)
+- `virgil-iot-sdk-libs` - a set of libraries necessary for interacting Virgil IoTKit modules with your IoT devices

 ### Qt integration
 - Setup Qt with your target platforms support.
 Each platform has its own requirement.
 See Qt documentation for details.